 Another man to watch is 30th seed Karen Khachanov.
 The 21 year old is brute force personified, with a thunderous serve and a killer forehand to match.
 He was made for grass court tennis.
 Standing at 6”6, the bulky Russian is to be written off at your peril.
 With nothing to lose and a hell of a lot to gain, I expect him to make some very positive headlines indeed.

-While I’m sure to be proven wrong by at least of the few of the players I have either bigged up or played down, I can guarantee there’ll be shocks a plenty in a weeks time.
+While I’m sure to be proven wrong by at least a few of the players I have either bigged up or played down, I can guarantee there’ll be shocks a plenty in a weeks time.